By Hosam Omran*

 Winner of François Chalais Award at 2018 Cannes Film Festival, Tanit d’Argent at Carthage Film Festival, the Audience Award at El Gouna Film Festival and a nominee for numerous awards, “Yomeddine”, which means Judgement Day in Arabic, is available at the Royal Film Commission’s Film Library.

-*Hosam Omran is the Supervisor at the Film Library.
+*Hosam Omran is librarian at the Film Library – Royal Film Commission.